-This galley presented itself as the original home of the artifact that was to become the much beloved Chia Pet, see images below:
+This galley housed in one of the ancient habitations of the medieval villages of south eastern France presented itself as the original home of the artifact that was to become the much beloved Chia Pet, see images below:

 See below a commercial for the much beloved American toy – The Chia Pet.
 Of course I wanted the Chia pet when I saw this commercial on TV, but when I looked into Mirko’s eyes, I saw a quizzical look…Why he said…it was then that I realized that I was the Chia Pet!